mine-exchange/partners-api/README.en.md

         "{{CurrencyA}}:{{CurrencyB}}": {
             "inbound": {
                 "currency": "CurrencyA",
-                "rate": {{Exchange rate (usually one rate is 1 and the other is fractional)}}, "is_account_required": {{Indicates whether the 'account' field is required when creating an order}}
+                "rate": {{Exchange rate of this currency relative to the other in the pair.
+Typically, one of the rates is 1 and the other is a fractional number}}, "is_account_required": {{Whether the 'account' field is required when creating an order}}
             },
             "outbound": {
                 "currency": "CurrencyB",
-                "rate": {{Exchange rate (usually one rate is 1 and the other is fractional)}}, "is_account_required": {{Indicates whether the 'account' field is required when creating an order}}
+                "rate": {{Exchange rate of this currency relative to the other in the pair.
+Typically, one of the rates is 1 and the other is a fractional number}}, "is_account_required": {{Whether the 'account' field is required when creating an order}}
             },
-            "rate": {{Overall exchange rate for the pair}}, "min_amount": {{Minimum amount available for processing}},
-            "max_amount": "{{Maximum amount available for processing}}",
-            "reserve": {{Available reserve of the payout currency}}
+            "rate": {{Overall exchange rate for the specified currency pair}}, "min_amount": {{Minimum available amount of the first currency for processing}}, "max_amount": "{{Maximum available amount of the first currency for processing}}", "reserve": {{Available reserve amount for the payout currency}}
         },
         ...
     }
 }
 ```

+---

-### Webhook Notifications for Order Statuses 📢
+## Webhook Order Status Notifications 📢

-You can subscribe a URL on your server to receive notifications about order status changes.
+You can (and we strongly recommend) subscribe a URL on your server to receive notifications about order status changes.

-The **Callback URL** is specified in your personal account under the **API Settings** tab.
-When an order's status changes, the system will send an HTTP **POST** request to your Callback URL with a body containing the **Order** object.
+The "***{{Callback URL}}***" is specified in your personal account under the "API Settings" tab.
+When an order’s status changes, the system will send an HTTP POST request to your "***{{Callback URL}}***" with a request body containing the **{{Order}}** object (see [Order Object Schema (Used in Numerous API Requests and Responses)](#order-object-schema-used-in-numerous-api-requests-and-responses)).

 Your server must respond with a **2XX** status code.
-If not, the webhook will be retried with increasing delays (up to 10 attempts, though this may change without notice).
+If this does not occur, the webhook will be retried after a delay.
+With each subsequent failure, the delay increases and the webhook is retried.
+At the time of writing, we have set 10 notification retries, but this may change without notice.

-For testing, you can use the tool [webhook.site](https://webhook.site) to obtain a URL and monitor incoming notifications.
+💡 For testing webhooks, you can use the excellent third-party tool: [webhook.site](https://webhook.site), which provides a URL for notifications and allows you to monitor their arrival via your browser.

-### Verifying the Authenticity of Webhook Notifications
+### Webhook Notification Verification

-For security, webhook notifications include a signature that hashes the request body using the signature key.
+For security purposes (to verify that the webhook was sent from an official source), webhook notifications include a signature that hashes the request body using the signature key.

-We strongly recommend verifying this signature on your side by comparing the signature received in the `X-Signature` header with the one generated locally using the same algorithm as for [Signing API Requests](#signing-api-requests).
+You can (and we strongly recommend) verify the signature on your side by comparing the signature received in the header (`X-Signature`) with one generated on your side.

+The signature is generated automatically using the exact same algorithm as for [API request signatures](#api-request-signature).